Giulia Stabile

-Giulia Lola Stabile (born 20 June 2002 in Rome, Lazio) is a Spanish-Italian dancer and television presenter of Spanish origin on her mother's side and Italian on her father's side, winner of the twentieth edition of Amici di Maria De Filippi.
+Giulia Lola Stabile (/it/; born 20 June 2002) is a Spanish-Italian dancer and television presenter of Spanish origin on her mother's side and Italian on her father's side.
+In 2021, she won the twentieth edition of the talent show Amici di Maria De Filippi.

-Biography
+Life and career

-Giulia Stabile was born on June 20, 2002, in Rome, to a Spanish mother, Susi Castaner and an Italian father, Carlo Stabile.
+Born in 2002 in Rome, to a Spanish mother, Susi Castaner and an Italian father, Carlo Stabile.
 She became passionate about dance at the age of only three.

-Career

-Giulia Stabile from 2006 to 2021 attended the Buccellato Rossi Academy, from which she obtained her diploma after finishing it.
+From 2006 to 2021 attended the Buccellato Rossi Academy, from which she obtained her diploma after finishing it.
 In 2014 he participated in the program Ti lascio una canzone, conducted by Antonella Clerici.

-In 2020 she joined the television program Amici di Maria De Filippi, which she will win on May 15 of the following year, becoming the first female dancer to achieve this result.
+In November 2020 she participated in the auditions of the twentieth edition of the musical talent show Amici di Maria De Filippi, then accessing the initial phase.
+On 20 March 2021 she gained access to the evening phase of the program by joining the team captained by professors Anna Pettinelli and Veronica Peparini and on the following 15 May she reached the final, coming out the winner, becoming the first female dancer to achieve this result.
 She later returns to the program as a professional dancer.

 On 20 June 2021 he participated in the Domenica in program, broadcast on Rai 1 with the conduct of Mara Venier.
 In the same year Carla Fracci Mon Amour participated in the event, dedicated to the great dancer after her death, and in the program Una voce per Padre Pio, conducted by Mara Venier.
-Also in 2021 after her victory at Amici di Maria De Filippi, she was interviewed together with Sangiovanni in the Verissimo program, conducted by Silvia Toffanin.

-In 2021 it became part of the Tú sí que vales program.
+Since 18 September 2021 he has been hosting the talent show broadcast on Canale 5 Tú sí que vales.
 In the same year he hosted the program Fai un gavettone, broadcast on the Witty TV platform.
-Since 2021 he has been conducting Intervista Stabile for the Witty TV web platform.
+From 2022 to 2024 she has been conducting Intervista Stabile for the Witty TV web platform.
 From 2022 to 2023 he conducted Oreo Challenge for the Witty TV web platform and broadcast on Canale 5 at the end of the day-times of Amici di Maria De Filippi.

 In 2022 she was chosen to voice in the animated film The Sea Beast (Il mostro dei mari) directed by Chris Williams and where she voiced the young Lookout of the Inevitable.
-The film was released on the Netflix streaming platform on July 8, 2022.
+The film was released on the Netflix streaming platform on 8 July 2022.
 In the same year she took part in the Giving Back Generation series.